100360

 Creation Date: 06/29/1987

-FUNCTION OF WORK:To perform routine sub professional nursing duties in the care and comfort of patients.
+FUNCTION OF WORK:To perform routine patient care and support under the oversight of licensed nursing staff.

-Differs from Nursing Unit Aide by the presence of responsibility for performance of sub professional nursing duties.
+Differs from Nursing Assistant 2 by the absence of responsibility for advanced nursing assistant duties.

 CORE COMPETENCIES: CORE COMPETENCIES HAVE NOT BEEN IDENTIFIED BY STATE CIVIL SERVICE FOR THIS JOB TITLE.